CI Integration

 Section titled “Platform considerations”Cloud VMs

-Section titled “Cloud VMs”Cloud VMs typically have:
+Section titled “Cloud VMs”Cloud VMs have:

 - Higher noise from noisy neighbors and hypervisor overhead